Hatoridev/ReactJs_basico/README.md

 # ReactJS

-This repository contains introductory examples of web development using ReactJS, focusing on building dynamic websites.
+This repository contains introductory examples of web development using ReactJS, a JavaScript library, focusing on building dynamic websites.

 ## How to Run